SharePoint/PnP-Partner-Pack/Documentation/Manual-Setup-Guide.md

 ![Azure AD - Application Configuration - Permissions Blade](./Figures/Fig-12-Azure-AD-App-Config-03.png)

 The "Application Permissions" are those granted to the application when running as App Only.
 The other set of permissions, called "Delegated Permissions", defines the permissions granted to the application when running under a specific user's account delegation (using an app and user access token, from an OAuth 2.0 perspective).

+Click the Grant Permission button on the 'Required Permissions' tab, if you want to give non-tenant admin users access to the application.

 <!--
 ![Azure AD - Application Configuration - Client Secret](./Figures/Fig-06-Azure-AD-App-Config-01.png)
 -->